Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 ## Planet Specific Changes

-In order to apply Planet Specific Changes you need to:
+To apply Planet Specific Changes follow these instructions.

 #01 - create a .cfg file with the following code in it